jamesgalante/bpnet_refactor_for_M1/README.md

 ### 2. Sample Configuration

+This sample is from the original bpnet tutorial.

 For each sample, create a configuration file that specifies the download URLs.
 Create a sample directory and config file:

 ```bash